RobertHeisey/Database-Management-Systems/Database_Final_Project.md

 ## Database Summary Report

 ### Project Overview
 My database is a simplistic Video Game Collecting database.
 It's meant to store the info of someone's collection of games.
 A real world example of this kind of system is "PriceCharting" at https://www.pricecharting.com/.
-Here individuals can look up video games and related devices, and make a list of their own software.
+Here individuals can look up video games and related devices and make a list of their own software.

 Personally, I really enjoy looking through these websites as game collecting is a hobby of mine.
 I like the history and cultural impact that these games make.
 Sometimes you'll see a console with almost nothing released for it or a game that nobody bought at its release that now markets for hundreds of dollars.

 ### Users View
-Since my database is more simple then actual collection databases, there aren't as many usages for it like the real things.
+Since my database is more simple than actual collection databases, there aren't as many usages for it like the real things.
 Mine just creates a list of games and game platforms for the user to insert into it.
 There's no looking up a full catalog of a platform or seeing anything not added by the user themself.

 The user adds games with its title, price, release date, the platform its on, and its publisher.
-This way they can see their own personal collection, how many games they have, the prices of those games, and etc. Using the database can create a simpliar way of keeping track of the collection.
+This way they can see their own personal collection, how many games they have, the prices of those games, and etc. Using the database can create a simpler way of keeping track of the collection.

 ---